 Wood feels like a warm material to Arne Quinze, who sees cities as open-air museums and ideal stages for his work, destined to spark reactions and social interractions between people.

-Between 2008 and 2013, he takes hold of the rue de Louvain, in Brussels, with two huge flaming red pieces: CITYSCAPE and THE SEQUENCE.
+Between 2008 and 2013, he takes hold of the rue de Louvain, in Brussels, with two huge flaming red pieces: Cityspace and The Sequence.

-In 2009, Armand Hadida commissions Arne Quinze with the complete conceptualization of LECLAIREUR Sévigné.
+In 2009, Martine & Armand Hadida commissions Arne Quinze with the complete conceptualization of Leclaireur Sévigné.